 “In May 1748 the General Assembly approved an act to establish the town of Warwick on the south bank of the James River, just above Falling Creek.
 A warehouse and mills had been built on the site earlier, and a tobacco inspection had been authorized at the warehouse in 1730.
 The town later served as a supply point for the state navy during the Revolutionary War, and when the British occupied it in 1781, they burned it.
 In 1748, additional inspectors were requested for the warehouses at Shockoe and Warwick, and citizens of Henrico and Amelia petitioned for a warehouse on the land of John Osborne on the south side of the James below Warwick.[The History of Henrico County – Manarin and Dowdy, Univ.
 Press of VA.
 1984]

 This road derives its name from a family of Warriners who owned land in the area of this road.
-The Warriner name appears on maps dating back to the War Between the States.
+The Warriner name appears on maps dating back to the Civil War.

 Westham was a small trading town in western Henrico County.
 In 1752, the town was laid off into 150 lots with streets.
 The village of Westham appears on a map dated 1755.
 The main road through Westham was Westham Plank Road, which is now Cary Street Road.
 There were tobacco warehouses in the village and there are references to Westham in connection with events during the Revolutionary War.
 The land on which Westham was built was originally owned by the Randolph family.
 The village must have disappeared around 1800, because it no longer appears on maps dated after that time.
 It is logical to assume that many areas in western Henrico bearing the name Westham derived it from the 18th Century town.

 This road was named by the developer of Forest Heights Subdivision and is derived from an early Indian tribe known as the Wyanokes.
 This tribe lived in various locations on both sides of the James River.